mihael-dev/High-Density-Scatter/README.md

 **Known Limitations:**
 - The extension is tested with  ~100k data points.
 - Number formats in the measures are ignored.
-Use Tick Format at the X Axis/Y Axis configuration instead.
-Format D3.js
+Use Tick Format in the X Axis/Y Axis configuration instead.